simasaadi/simasaadi/README.md

 I build decision-support analytics for public-sector and environmental problems.
 That usually means reproducible data workflows (Python/R/SQL), geospatial analysis, and practical governance + quality controls so the outputs hold up in real operations.

 I use GitHub to demonstrate practical data governance delivery: operating models, stewardship workflows, metadata and lineage design, data quality controls, access governance, AI governance, and analytics engineering pipelines.
-My portfolio is built to show how governance moves from policy into working tools, measurable controls, and adoption-ready operating practices.
+The work here is focused on turning governance from policy into usable operating tools, measurable controls, and practices that teams can adopt.

 My edge is the combination of **analytics + geospatial + data governance** — I ship work as dashboards, maps, and decision-ready briefs that stay reliable in multi-team, multi-system environments.